guroteske/al-guides/README.md

 # Azur Lane Guides

 This repository contains a number of guides aimed at breaking down certain conceptual aspects in order to teach players how to make informed decisions about how to tackle content within the game Azur Lane.
+All guide content is intended to be viewed in your browser.
+Downloading the repository can give you access to offline, plain-text copies, but all images, links, and formatting will fail to render.

 Current recommended reading order for newbies:
  - [Beginner Equipment Guide](/Beginner%20Equipment.md)